 The colder the temperature the less water it will require.
 Olives like most plants native to dry habitats, are opportunists when it comes to water consumption.

-When water is available, it is quickly absorbed giving bonsai owner a false impression that the plant needs more watering.
-In reality, olive trees collect the water for later use, preparing for drought.
-Try not to over water it.
-Although olive bonsai is very drought tolerant, don’t let it sit without any water for long time.
-Bonsai root system is not as extensive, making it harder for the tree to survive in the dry soil.
+Try not to overwater it.
+Although olive bonsai is very drought tolerant, don’t let it sit without any water for a long time.
+The Bonsai root system is not as extensive, making it harder for the tree to survive in the dry soil.

-Pruning/Training: Prune in spring or early fall.
-Shortening heavy branches may cause remainder of branch to die back instead of producing new shoots from the around the wound.
-Instead, new shoots might emerge fro might trunk or even from the roots.
+Instead, new shoots might emerge from might trunk or even from the roots.
 It is best to do it in small stages rather than pruning it all at once.

 Olive branches have very little tolerance for banding and snap at the base very easily.
 Wires should be applied very carefully since the bark is very fragile.
 If you absolutely have to use wires, wrap branches with raffia before wiring to avoid bark damage.